Antananarivo: Geography

 Antananarivo is situated approximately 1280 m above sea level in the Central Highlands region of Madagascar, at 18.55' South and 47.32' East.
 The city is located centrally along the north–south axis of the country, and east of the center along the east–west axis.
 It is 160 km from the east coast and 330 km from the west coast.
 The city occupies a commanding position on the summit and slopes of a long, narrow, rocky ridge extending north and south for about 4 km and rising to about 200 m above the extensive rice fields to the west.

 The official boundaries of the city of Antananarivo encompass an urban area of approximately 86.4 sqkm.
 It was founded 1480 meters above sea level at the apex of three hill ranges that converge in a Y form, 200 meters above the surrounding Betsimitatatra paddy fields and the grassy plains beyond.
 The city gradually spread out from this central point to cover the hillsides; by the late 19th century it had expanded to the flat terrain at the base of the hills.
 These plains are susceptible to flooding during the rainy season; they are drained by the Ikopa River, which skirts the capital to the south and west.
 The western slopes and plains, being best protected from cyclone winds originating over the Indian Ocean, were settled before those to the east.

 Greater Antananarivo is a continuous, urbanized area spreading beyond the city's official boundaries for 9 km north to south between Ambohimanarina and Ankadimbahoaka, and 6 km west to east between the Ikopa River dike and Tsiadana.
 The population of the greater Antananarivo area was estimated at 3 million people in 2012; it is expected to rise to 6 million by 2030.

 Climate

-Under the Köppen-Geiger climate classification system, Antananarivo has a humid subtropical climate with dry season defined (Cwa, bordering on Cwb), characterized by mild, dry winters and warm, rainy summers.
+Under the Köppen-Geiger climate classification system, Antananarivo has a subtropical highland climate with dry season defined (Cwa, bordering on Cwb), characterized by mild, dry winters and warm, rainy summers.
 The city receives nearly all of its average annual rainfall between November and April.
 Frosts are rare in the city; they are more common at higher elevations.
 Daily mean temperatures range from 22.1 C in December to 15.6 C in July.